Entering the UK in 2026: Rules, ETA & Border Guide

 b.
 For EU, EEA, and Swiss Citizens

-EU, EEA, and Swiss citizens can use their passport to enter the UK, or in some cases a national ID card if they meet certain criteria, such as holding settled status under the EU Settlement Scheme.
+EU, EEA, and Swiss citizens can use their passport to enter the UK.
+In limited cases, an EU, EEA or Swiss national may still be able to travel using a national identity card where they meet specific criteria, such as holding status under the EU Settlement Scheme or falling within another eligible category.

 UK entry and travel requirements for travellers from the EU, Switzerland, Norway, Iceland or Liechtenstein have been subject to significant reform since Brexit.
 To avoid issues with gaining entry into the UK, take advice on your specific circumstances to ensure you are fully compliant with the latest rules.